Richard banner

 A long, long time ago, but I actually enjoy the process immensely, building the campaign and the world, getting into the depths of the NPCs and constructing a narrative for the players to explore.

 I'm strongly role-play focused; I believe that where gaming is at its best is where DM and Players build the story between them.
 Even if it might start at the same place, no campaign is ever alike; the players are what make the difference.
-Whenever I run a published module, I always tear it to pieces, add and remove to give it a personal and unique touch, largely based on the nature of the player characters.
-Usually, I blend multiple modules together, layering on some of my own material to mesh them up; I love running some of the great classic modules, Keep on the Borderlands, Village of Hommlet, In Search of the Unknown.
+Whenever I run a published module, I always tear it to pieces, add and remove to give it a personal and unique touch, largely based on the nature of the player characters, but I more usually homebrew my campaigns these days, it's half the fun!
 I run a completely inclusive game, which I would hope goes without saying.
 I believe that at the core of everything, this is about having a good time, and that's always my main focus as a DM.

 Featured Prompts